mpage/cinder/README.md

 - `cinder.bytecode` - Helper functions for working with Python bytecode.
 - `cinder.ir` - A simple, stack-based IR that abstracts away some of the redundancy found in Python bytecode.
+- `cinder.codegen.bytecode` - Generate Python bytecode from IR.
-- `cinder.jit` - Simple, template-style x86-64 code generation for Python opcodes and helpers to generate the equivalent machine code for a Python function.
+- `cinder.codegen.x64` - Simple, template-style x86-64 code generation for Python opcodes and helpers to generate the equivalent machine code for a Python function.

 The pipeline for compiling a Python function into machine-code is fairly straight-foward: